Does the Moon Rise in the East

 Earth as a rotating treadmill

 The Moon rising in the east is not caused by the Moon.
 It is caused by you.
-As a passenger on Earth's surface you are moving eastward at 460 metres per second at mid-latitudes — fast enough to lap the Moon's apparent sky position roughly every 24 hours.
+As a passenger on Earth's surface you are moving eastward at up to about 465 metres per second at the equator — slower toward the poles, since rotational speed scales with the cosine of latitude — fast enough that your horizon sweeps through a full circle of sky once per sidereal day, about 23 h 56 min.
 Your eastern horizon is the leading edge of your field of view, continuously sweeping into new sky territory.
-Every celestial body is a relatively stationary target that edge runs into in turn.
+Celestial objects are targets that this rotating horizon encounters in turn.

 If Earth spun in the opposite direction — retrograde — the Moon would rise in the west and set in the east.
 The direction of rise is a direct, unambiguous signature of our planet's rotational orientation.
 We are a prograde planet, spinning the same direction we orbit the Sun.